ruveeha33/NuclearShield/README.md

 > [!IMPORTANT]
 > No real nuclear-material records are included.
 >
-> Material-related evidence included with NuclearShield is fictional and synthetic.
+> Material-related evidence bundled with NuclearShield is fictional and synthetic.

 ---